Understanding the B2B Customer Journey: A Comprehensive Practical Guide

 Case studies can help potential customers see the real-world benefits of the solution, service, or product and build confidence in the business.
 An excellent tip is to use case studies relevant to the current customer; for example, you probably will not impress a manufacturing company with a case study related to the beauty industry.

-- Offer free trials.
+- Offer free trials if possible.

 Free trials allow potential customers to try out the product before committing to a purchase.
 This reduces the customers’ feeling of risk and their fear of making a wrong decision, so you increase the likelihood of a sale.